nuxt/website-v2/content/fr/integrations/deployments/heroku.md

 where `develop` is the name of your branch.

 Voilà!
-Your Nuxt.js application is now hosted on Heroku!
+Your Nuxt application is now hosted on Heroku!